Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Background and Exploratory Findings

-Our core argument is that meeting security specifications on adversarially OOD data is more difficult -- and perhaps not possible regardless of inference compute scale -- without the base robustness needed to follow instructions on such data.
-At the same time, adding base robustness can enable the instruction following needed to meet security specifications and thereby gain the robustness benefits they provide.
-Relatedly, prior work shows that following instructions on adversarially OOD data is difficult \citep{schlarmann2024robustclip, wang2025double}, but adversarial training can make instruction following possible even when the attacks are white-box and multimodal, with VLM performance on adversarial visual reasoning going from $0\%$ to $60\%$ after robustification \citep{wang2025double}.
+We argue that meeting security specifications on adversarially OOD data is more difficult -- and perhaps not possible regardless of inference compute scale -- without sufficient robustness to well represent and follow instructions on such data.
+Once such robustness is present, the instruction following needed to meet specs may be used to gain the additional robustness benefits of satisfying a security spec.
+Notably, prior work shows that following instructions on adversarially OOD data is difficult, but adversarial training can make instruction following possible even when the attacks are white-box and multimodal \citep{schlarmann2024robustclip, wang2025double}, with VLM performance on adversarial visual reasoning going from $0\%$ to $60\%$ after robustification (see Table \ref{tab:llava_robustness_levels}).

 We accordingly suggest synthesizing test-time and train-time defenses.
-Illustrating what this looks like, Figure \ref{fig:ball_shape1} shows highly robust models like \doublellava \citep{wang2025double} follow instructions even when faced with white-box multimodal attacks.
-Indeed, when PGD attacks on \doublellava target the output ``Cube'', they alter the object's shape from spherical to cuboid, using the model's accurate instruction following against it to obtain the desired output.
-In not-robustified models like \llava \citep{liu2024improved}, attacks add noise-like perturbations that leave the object's shape intact, showing the failure of instruction following.
-See Section \ref{sec:ball} for details.
+Illustrating the potential of this, Figure \ref{fig:ball_shape1} shows highly robust models like \doublellava \citep{wang2025double} follow instructions even when faced with white-box multimodal attacks.
+Indeed, when PGD attacks on \doublellava target the output ``Cube'', they alter the object's shape from spherical to cuboid, using the model's robust instruction following against it to obtain the desired output.
+Contrastingly, not-robust models like \llava \citep{liu2024improved} (Figure \ref{fig:ball_shape1} left) are fooled by noise-like attacks that preserve the object's shape -- and attention maps reveal this model is less focused on the object mentioned in the prompt -- showing failed instruction following.
+See Section \ref{sec:ball} for study details.

-Strikingly, when a security specification is added to the prompt, Figure \ref{fig:ball_shape1} shows that the attacker works harder, producing a more convincing cuboid shape.
-Prior work has found that robust models induce interpretable attacks \citep{gaziv2023robustified, bartoldson2024adversarial, wang2025double, fort2024ensembleeverywheremultiscaleaggregation}, but we believe Figure \ref{fig:ball_shape1} demonstrates for the first time that increased attack-interpretability after adding robustness is induced by adding a security specification.
+Strikingly, when a security specification is added to the prompt, the attacker needs many more iterations to break a robust model (see Figure \ref{fig:loss_curves}), and moreover the attacker achieves its goal only by producing a more convincing cuboid shape (compare Figure \ref{fig:ball_shape1} rows 1 and 2).
+Related work has found that robust models induce interpretable attacks \citep{gaziv2023robustified, bartoldson2024adversarial, wang2025double, fort2024ensembleeverywheremultiscaleaggregation}, but we believe Figure \ref{fig:ball_shape1} demonstrates for the first time that increased attack-interpretability results from robustness induced by a security specification.